benwzj/benwzj.github.io/_posts/2019-12-14-JekyllTheme.md

 A website theme manages the front-end design, establishing the overall appearance and functionality by managing its front-end design.
 Themes determine all design components: page layouts, backgrounds, color palettes, headers and footers, positioning, sizing, and typography.
-There are a word call theming. theming can be separate from functioning of the website. there are a separate position which is profession at creating website theming.
+There are a word call **Theming**.
+Theming can be separate from functioning of the website.
+There are a separate position which is profession at creating website theming.

 ### How Do Website Themes Work?
 A website theme works via CSS HTML and JS all together!
 Themes for website should like cloth for human, it should be changable.
 So when you design a website , theming should be a important part to conside.

-### Toggle day night theme
+## Toggle day night theme

 Generially, implement theme on website will do these steps: